Tomptez/bibfilter/Readme.md

     pipenv shell

 You could now already open the application but it will not show any articles because we have no database yet.
-To create the database you need to export a .csv file from zotero, put it in the folder of the repository (same as the `Pipfile`) with the name `bibliography.csv` and run
+To create the database you need run update_library.py

-    python bibfilter/convert_csv.py
+    python update_library.py

+If this doesn't print anything you may need to close it forcefully with `Ctrl + C`.
 If there's any errors, there is probably an issue with your postgreql setup.
 If not, you have successfully setup the database and can now start the application with